weaviate/weaviate-python-client/CONTRIBUTING.md

 ### Setup

 We recommend to create a virtual environment to contribute to the client.
-You can install all developer dependencies using `pip install requirements.txt`
+You can install all developer dependencies using `pip install requirements.txt`.

 ### Testing